KevinEverywhere/pkPocket-angular-d3-svg-less-jquery-l18n/ReadMe.md

 **localCRUD**:		Provides localStorage functionality

-A number of properties and functions used across modules are attached to $rootScope here.
+A number of properties and functions used across modules are attached to $rootScope in masterMapApp.

-A number of $broadcast events, as well as the application's routing requirements, are defined here.
+Also, a number of $broadcast events and the application's routing requirements are defined here.

 #### Structure:

-	index.php 	preloader and local storage check
+	index.php 	contains preloader and angular app
-	index2.php 	principal file
 	--assets 	images
 	--css 		main.less, single stylesheet
 	--js